OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration: Hardware Design

 \subsection{Orizuru: Dynamic Outlier Detection Engine}

+As mentioned in \S~\ref{sec:look_ahead}, {\name} minimizes runtime by performing outlier detection on a dedicated outlier branch that runs in parallel with the main branch.
+To avoid making the outlier branch the performance bottleneck of the entire GEMM operation, we design \textit{Orizuru} \footnote{The shape of the two-fold binary trees with shared leaves resembles an \textit{Orizuru} (a paper crane).}, an efficient outlier detection engine that identifies the outliers from each activation token with minimal latency and energy consumption.

-As mentioned in \S\ref{sec:quant}, we propose to detect 1\% of the outliers within each activation token $\mathbf{x} = [x_i] \in \mathbb{R}^{N}$, which are excluded from the quantization process.
-Specifically, the 0.5\% largest and the 0.5\% smallest activations are preserved.
-To enable efficient online identification of the outliers for {\name}, we propose an efficient outlier detection engine named \textit{Orizuru} \footnote{The shape of the two-fold binary trees with shared leaves resembles an \textit{Orizuru} (a paper crane).} that picks the $k$ maximums and $k$ minimums from an $N$-input activation vector $\mathbf{x}$ at the cost of $1.5N + 2k \cdot \log_2(N)$ comparisons.
-As shown in Fig.~\ref{fig:orizuru}(a), the proposed \textit{Orizuru} is composed of two complete binary trees with shared leaf nodes.
+We propose to detect the top $k$ largest and smallest values within each activation token $\mathbf{x} = [x_i] \in \mathbb{R}^{N}$, which are excluded from the quantization process.
+To minimize the number of comparisons required for outlier detection, we adopt a tree-based architecture which maximizes the reuse of comparison results.
+As shown in Fig.~\ref{fig:orizuru}(a), \textit{Orizuru} is composed of two complete binary trees with shared leaf nodes.
 These two binary trees, named the max tree, $\mathcal{P}$, and the min tree, $\mathcal{Q}$, are used to pop the $k$ largest and smallest elements of a given vector $\mathbf{x}$, respectively.
 The tree structure offers high data reuse for input data, reducing memory access overhead.
 Without loss of generality, we take the max tree as an illustration of how we initialize, pop out, and maintain the tree; then we showcase how we reuse the information from the max tree to the min tree towards the \textit{Orizuru} architecture.

-\myparatight{Complete binary tree architecture} For simplicity, in the example of Figure~\ref{fig:orizuru}, we consider an 8-input \textit{Orizuru} for $N=8$.
-Specifically for the max tree, $\mathcal{P}$, as shown in Figure~\ref{fig:orizuru}(b), we build a complete binary tree with $L$ levels, where $L = \log_2(N)$.
+\myparatight{Complete binary tree architecture} For simplicity, in the example of Fig.~\ref{fig:orizuru}, we consider an 8-input \textit{Orizuru} for $N=8$.
+Specifically for the max tree, $\mathcal{P}$, as shown in Fig.~\ref{fig:orizuru}(b), we build a complete binary tree with $L$ levels, where $L = \log_2(N)$.
 Each node on the tree is a 2-to-1 multiplexer (MUX) controlled by the value in a bit buffer, denoted as $p_{l, i} \in [0, 1]$, where $l=1, 2, \dots, L$ is the level index and $i = 1, 2, \dots, 2^{l-1}$ is the node index of this level.
-For the $N/2$ leaf nodes on the $L$-th level, the node $p_{L, i}$ is directly connected to the FP16 values of $x_{2i-1}$ and $x_{2i}$; the non-leaf node $p_{l, i}$ is connected to its left/right children $p_{l+1, 2i-1}$ and $p_{l+1, 2i}$, and its MUX outputs
+For the $N/2$ leaf nodes on the $L$-th level, the node $p_{L, i}$ is directly connected to the FP16 values of $x_{2i-1}$ and $x_{2i}$; the non-leaf node $p_{l, i}$ is connected to its left/right children $p_{l+1, 2i-1}$ and $p_{l+1, 2i}$, and its MUX outputs \looseness=-1

 In the max tree, $\mathcal{P}$, the bit buffer points to the larger child node or activation value, which represents the largest element in the sub-tree rooted at the current node.
 Consequently, the output of the root node, $\textsf{MUX}(1, 1)$, corresponds to the largest value in the entire activation vector, $\max(\mathbf{x})$.
 To track the availability of activation elements, we introduce a mask vector $\mathbf{m}^{(p)} = [m_i^{(p)}] \in [0, 1]^{N}$ for the max tree $\mathcal{P}$, where $m_i^{(p)} = 1$ indicates that the activation element $x_i$ is available, and $m_i^{(p)} = 0$ indicates it has already been popped out.
 Similarly, another independent mask vector $\mathbf{m}^{(q)} = [m_i^{(q)}] \in [0, 1]^{N}$ is defined for the min tree $\mathcal{Q}$.